VasuTammisetti/custom-object-detection-TFOD-/README.md

 Now that our Anaconda Virtual Environment is set up, we can install CUDA and cuDNN.
 If you plan to use TensorFlow CPU, you can skip this step and go on to the TensorFlow Installation.
 If you are using a different version of TensorFlow, take a look at the tested building configurations here.
 For more information about installing TensorFlow GPU check the TensorFlow website.

 Since you now know the correct CUDA and cuDNN versions needed for TensorFlow, we can install them from the NVIDIA Website.
-For TensorFlow 2.3.0, I used cuDNN 7.6.5 and CUDA 10.1.
+For TensorFlow 2.5.0, I used cuDNN 8.1. and CUDA 11.2.
 Check the CUDA Archive and cuDNN Archive for other versions.
 After downloading both files, run the CUDA Installer and follow the setup wizard to install CUDA, there might be some MSBuild and Visual Studio conflicts which you should be able to resolve by installing the newest version of Visual Studio Community with MSBuild Tools.
-After you have successfully installed the CUDA Toolkit, find where it is installed (for me it was in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.1).
-Then extract the contents of the cuDNN library in to the CUDA Folder.
+After you have successfully installed the CUDA Toolkit.

 Once done with this we have everything needed to install TensorFlow-GPU (or TensorFlow CPU).
 So we can navigate back to our anaconda prompt, and issue the following command